ibm-cloud-docs/discovery-data/connector-sharepoint-online-cloud.md

         To enable legacy authentication, go to the [Azure portal](https://portal.azure.com/){: external} or contact your SharePoint administrator.
     -   The connector supports the `Password hash synchronization (PHS)` method for enabling hybrid identity only.
 Use any other type (such as Pass-through authentication or Federation) at your own risk.

 Support for the OAuth method of authentication was added with a software update in February 2022.
-If you want to update an existing connector to use OAuth instead of SAML, you must recreate the connector.
+If you want to update an existing connector to use OAuth instead of SAML, you must re-create the connector.
 You cannot currently change the authentication mechanism for an existing connector.
 {: note}

 ## What you need before you begin